Letter to Parents, Guardians, and Families

 Contact me to inform us about rule infractions by any of the groups.

 In addition to the mandatory workshops that we present and meetings that we hold, we have put together a Stand Up and Stop Hazing brochure to educate the community about hazing.
-A copy of the brochure can be found online While reports of hazing at Geneseo are rare, it is sometimes the symptoms of hazing that are the first signs to parents that their student is pledging.
+While reports of hazing at Geneseo are rare, it is sometimes the symptoms of hazing that are the first signs to parents that their student is pledging.

 Students will have many choices to make regarding the direction of their Geneseo careers.
 Educated decisions usually come after a period of investigation and discernment.
 There is a whole body of research regarding the benefits and drawbacks to participating in fraternal life as a college student.
 We all share the goal of academic and personal success for our students, and we strive to provide the highest quality campus environment that is conducive to that success.
 We are committed to maintaining a strong fraternal life program with high standards for academic success, leadership development, responsible social activities, philanthropy, and service.
 If this is something that might be of interest to your student, make sure they do their homework and educate themselves before making such an important decision.